 A click on Forward in the main configuration window runs the conversion.
 Devede creates an ISO image by default, the output format can be switched to a Video_TS structure or a conversion of the films to compliant MPEG files.

 Windows users can download DeVeDe from the Windows project site. the program is compatible with all recent 32-bit and 64-bit editions of the Windows operating system.
 The program manual, support forum and source code can also be accessed there.
-Linux users find the latest version of DeVeDe for their operating system here.
+Linux users find the latest version of DeVeDe on the site as well.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.